Skip to main content

 Response

 The webhook returns immediately.
 Agent execution happens asynchronously.
 202 Accepted on success — the body is {"status": "accepted"}.
 The status reflects the fire-and-forget contract: the agent run is enqueued asynchronously, and 202 (not 200) signals “we received it, work has not finished”.
-401 Unauthorized if the webhook secret is invalid or missing.
+401 Unauthorized if neither X-Signature nor X-Webhook-Secret is provided, or the supplied signature/secret is invalid.

 What Happens Behind the Scenes